Akatsuki06/DataGenerator/Features.md

 - [ ] length of literal for non mock data
 - [ ] Feature for Meta informantion
 - [ ] Other than Object List/Constant are valid json!
+- [ ] concurrent threads to execute for multiple number of data